SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 A :newTerm:`closure expression` creates a closure, also known as a *lambda* or an *anonymous function* in other programming languages.
-Like function declarations,
+Like a function declaration,
-closures contain statements which they execute, and they capture values from their enclosing scope.
+a closure contains statements which it executes, and it captures constants and variables from its enclosing scope.
 It has the following form:

 .. syntax-outline::